matthewwall/weewx-interceptor/readme.txt

 #!/bin/sh
 ngrep -l -q -d eth0 'ether src host X.X.X.X && dst port 80' | nc Y.Y.Y.Y PPPP

-X.X.X.X is the address of the internet bridge
-Y.Y.Y.Y is the address of the computer on which weewx is running PPPP is the port on which the driver is listening

 Here are four different configurations that use this strategy.